Now more than ever, herbal medicine is needed in the world.

-Nourishing plant remedies also support the body on a deep nutritive level where it is needed most for healing the root of the condition.
+Nourishing plant remedies support the body on a deep nutritive level where it is needed most to heal the root of the condition.

-Dr. James Still (1812-1885), medical doctor and herbalist advised, “I have long considered vegetable medicine all that is needed for the ills of the human family.”
+Dr. James Still (1812-1885), medical doctor and herbalist said, “I have long considered vegetable medicine all that is needed for the ills of the human family.”

 - Bitters – trigger a sensory response in the CNS that sends a message to the gut

 - Diaphoretics – open the pores to make the organism sweat